Trade union: Structure and politics

 Unions may organize a particular section of skilled workers (craft unionism, traditionally found in Australia, Canada, Denmark, Norway, Sweden, Switzerland, the UK and the US), a cross-section of workers from various trades (general unionism, traditionally found in Australia, Belgium, Canada, Denmark, Netherlands, the UK and the US), or attempt to organize all workers within a particular industry (industrial unionism, found in Australia, Canada, Germany, Finland, Norway, South Korea, Sweden, Switzerland, the UK and the US).
 These unions are often divided into "locals", and united in national federations.
 These federations themselves will affiliate with Internationals, such as the International Trade Union Confederation.
 However, in Japan, union organisation is slightly different due to the presence of enterprise unions, i.e. unions that are specific to a plant or company.
 These enterprise unions, however, join industry-wide federations which in turn are members of Rengo, the Japanese national trade union confederation.

 In Western Europe, professional associations often carry out the functions of a trade union.
 In these cases, they may be negotiating for white-collar or professional workers, such as physicians, engineers or teachers.
-Typically such trade unions refrain from politics or pursue a more liberal politics than their blue-collar counterparts.
+In Sweden the white-collar unions have a strong position in collective bargaining where they cooperate with blue-colar unions in setting the "mark" (the industry norm) in negotiations with the employers' association in manufacturing industry.

 A union may acquire the status of a "juristic person" (an artificial legal entity), with a mandate to negotiate with employers for the workers it represents.
 In such cases, unions have certain legal rights, most importantly the right to engage in collective bargaining with the employer (or employers) over wages, working hours, and other terms and conditions of employment.
 The inability of the parties to reach an agreement may lead to industrial action, culminating in either strike action or management lockout, or binding arbitration.
 In extreme cases, violent or illegal activities may develop around these events.

-In other circumstances, unions may not have the legal right to represent workers, or the right may be in question.
-This lack of status can range from non-recognition of a union to political or criminal prosecution of union activists and members, with many cases of violence and deaths having been recorded historically.
+In some regions, unions may face active repression, either by governments or by extralegal organizations, with many cases of violence, some having led to deaths, having been recorded historically.

 Unions may also engage in broader political or social struggle.
-Social Unionism encompasses many unions that use their organisational strength to advocate for social policies and legislation favourable to their members or to workers in general.
+Social Unionism encompasses many unions that use their organizational strength to advocate for social policies and legislation favourable to their members or to workers in general.
 As well, unions in some countries are closely aligned with political parties.
+Many Labour parties were founded as the electoral arms of trade unions.